Somebody in one of my goodreads.com discussion groups brought up a question recently, asking “Is TJEd dead?”

 I have two kids pretty much done with homeschooling, and 5 more I am working with.
 The oldest two have been accepted to at least two universities, including BYU Provo. #2 kid is in her last semester of homeschooling.
 Come the first week of January, we are driving her up to Idaho for BYU-I!
 Woo-hoo!

 Homeschooling the TJEd way has worked for us, as long as I insisted they keep up with their math.
 I insisted on a page a day, pretty much from the time they were between 6 and 8, when I felt they were ready for “put the pencil to the paper and write” schoolwork.
 So yes, I required even in core phase.
 More so with the older kids than the younger, and more so in the winter when it’s “pencil weather” time, than in summer.
 So maybe I am not a TJEd purist.
 That’s OK with me.
 I let up on the requiring math for my third child, because I misunderstood the key of “inspire not require” and thought it applied to his whole homeschooling career.
 After listening to the CD that I mentioned above, I started requiring.
 At age 12, I feel kids should be doing more than adding and subtracting.
 Some may say that the “ghosts of my conveyor belt past” are haunting me, and I am OK with it.
-I don’t think, however, that my ghosts of my conveyor belt past are haunting me.
+I disagree.
 It’s simply that I want my children to keep doors open for them to go to as many colleges as they want.
 If they don’t get a good ACT score, they can’t go to as many colleges.
 If you put off studying math until high school, that’s a long “road to hoe” to master a ton of math concepts so that you can quickly manipulate numbers for the ACT.
 You have to get a good ACT score to go to a great college, not to mention, earn a scholarship.
 And in this family, my kids have to pay their own way, so scholarships are much welcome!
-For some families, college is not viewed as the be all, end all of homeschoolng, and I respect that.
+For some families, college is not viewed as the be-all, end-all of homeschoolng, and I respect that.
 You can be successful without going to college, as evidenced by a variety of people.

 Here’s what I love about TJEd: I love the permission I felt after learning about it that I didn’t have to follow a curriculum for all subjects for all my kids.
 I love knowing that I won’t mess up my children if they don’t learn things like science, language arts, or even history in a certain order.
 (Math does require a certain order.)
 I love not feeling tied down to Year 1, Year 2, Year 3 of XXXX and YYYY homeschooling plans.
 With more than 1 or 2 kids, that is a recipe for burn out, unless you are super organized, which I am not, or you want a life outside of homeschooling, which I do.
 I remember running into a friend that I hadn’t seen in over a year.
 I knew she had been doing the Noah plan/FACE homeschooling curriculum with her 6 or 8 children the previous year.
 I asked her how that was going.
 She replied, “They are all in public school now!
 I couldn’t keep up the pace.
 I was up every night preparing lesson plans and burned out.”
 If you can do such a thing with lots of kids, go for it, but, it’s not for me, and TJEd was the thing that “gave me permission” to accept that.
 None of the books came out and said “don’t use XXXX or YYYY curriculum” they just gave me a much broader vision of what education is and how it can be accomplished with simple classics and discussion and play and motivation from a variety of sources, including mentors besides me, classes besides mine, momschools, and our Commonwealth school with the LEMI projects.